tru3-f8/gmail-clone/README.md

 # About
 The Gmail clone is built with React.js, CSS, Material UI, and Firebase for hosting the data.
 It also uses Redux for state management along with implementing Google Authentication through Firebase.
+It allows you to create emails, send emails, and open the emails in this project.

 ## Dependencies
 - react-router-dom